casouri/itunes-artwork-finder/README.md

 iTunes Artwork Finder
 =====================

+Update by me:

+I added an index HTML page and changed the api url.
+Now it should work by just running `php -S localhost 8888`.

 This is the JavaScript and PHP code that powers the iTunes Artwork Finder available at [https://bendodson.com/projects/itunes-artwork-finder/](https://bendodson.com/projects/itunes-artwork-finder/)

 To use on your own site, simply upload both the JavaScript and PHP files and then initialise the script with something like: